Immigration detention refers to the government practice of detaining refugees, people seeking asylum and other migrants for administrative purposes.

 Conditions of detention must comply with human rights standards, and there must be regular independent monitoring of places of detention.
 The Coalition urges states to ratify the Optional Protocol to the UN Convention against Torture (OPCAT), which provides a strong legal base for a regular and independent monitoring of places of detention.

-Certain groups – such as pregnant or lactating women, children, survivors of torture and trauma, elderly persons or the disabled – should not be placed in detention.
+Certain groups – such as pregnant or breast-feeding women, children, survivors of torture and trauma, elderly persons or people with a disability – should not be placed in detention.

 Governments that host refugees in closed refugee camps should move from policies of encampment towards policies that allow refugees to become self-reliant.
 Industrialised countries should provide additional humanitarian and development assistance for refugee-hosting areas in developing countries, encouraging host governments to permit more freedom of movement for refugees.